-Just like last year, 2021 has had its fair share of ups and downs, and we can’t believe the end is fast approaching.
+Just like last year, 2022 has had its fair share of ups and downs, and we can’t believe the end is fast approaching.
 But it’s beginning to look a lot like Christmas here in Bristol, and we are so ready to embrace the most wonderful time of year.
 So hit play on the festive playlist filled with Mariah and Bublé and have a jolly festive time with our guide to the best things to do in Bristol this December.

 It’s not a December well spent without a trip to the Bristol Christmas Market.
 Attracting loads of people annually, the huge market spans the entire city centre, with plenty of quirky gift stalls, food stalls and bars to enjoy.
 Taking the form of a traditional Bavarian market, guests can expect classic grub such as Bratwurst, Dutch pancakes and more, alongside plenty of desserts, cheese and hot chocolate.
 But there’s more than one Christmas market around Bristol worth your time.

 9. Explore the city on a glowingly wonderful festive light trail